Bernie-2016/Connect-Windows/README.md

 * Mvvmlight (an MVVM framework)
 * Json.NET (for interacting with json documents)
 * Template10 (UWP only, a UI framework with MVVM enhancements)

-Feel free to reach out to the team on Slack under the Movement-windows-app channel!